cinchy-co/Documentation/deployment-guide/deployment-installation-guides/deployment-planning-overview-and-checklist/deployment-prerequisites/single-sign-on-sso-integration/ad-group-integration.md

 The sync operation performs the following high-level steps:

 1. Fetches all Cinchy registered AD Groups using a Saved Query.
 2. Retrieves the usernames of all members for each AD Group.
-The default attribute for username that is retrieved is **userPrincipalName**, but configurable as part of the sync process.
+The default attribute for username that's retrieved is **userPrincipalName**, but configurable as part of the sync process.
 3. For each AD Group, it loads the users that are both a member in AD and exist in the Cinchy Users table (matched on the Username) into the "Users" attribute of the Cinchy Groups table.

 ### Dependencies